jackson-mumper/jackson-mumper.github.io/twitter/twitter.md

 ## Replication Results

+The search query found 495 tweets that included a keyword as well as spatial data (typically from one's location services on their phone).
 While there were few tweets with spatial data made using the key terms during this timespan, there was, as predicted, a sharp rise in tweets around and shortly following the May 4th disaster, which maintained higher baseline levels for the following days.
-This is demonstrated in Figure 1
+This is demonstrated in Figure 1.

 ![temporal](/assets/temporal_plot.png)